usgs/wdfn-blog/content/FAQ_NextGen.md

 <!--- Common Questions START -->
 <h1 class="usa-accordion__heading"><button class="usa-accordion__button" aria-expanded="false" aria-controls="a23">
-23. I don't see statistical information in tabular format for discharge.
-Will you include that?  <!--- 🚢🛥⛴🚀 -->
+23. I like the daily discharge stats table.
+Will you have that on the NextGen pages?  <!--- 🚢🛥⛴🚀 -->
 </button></h1>
 <div id="a23" class="usa-accordion__content">
 <!--- ------------- -->